birko/CheesyBot/README.md

         -   `language`: The language for the bot (default: "en").
 Supported: "en", "de", "sk", "cs".

 ## Internationalization (i18n)
+## Internationalization (i18n)
 The bot supports multiple languages.
-To change the language, update the `language` field in `config.json`.
+-   **Global Default**: Set the default language in `config.json`.
+-   **Per-User Language**: Users can set their preferred language using the `/language` command.
+-   **Hot Reloading**: Translation files in `locales/` are watched for changes.
+Updates are applied instantly without restarting the bot.

+Supported languages:
 -   **English** (`en`)
 -   **German** (`de`)
 -   **Slovak** (`sk`)